Thermal response functions and second sound in graphene: Analysis

 Having established the general validity of the DFT results, we next computed $v_{ss}$ and $\tau_{ss}$ using the expressions in Eqs. \ref{vss}-\ref{tauss}.
 Our calculated values of $v_{ss}$ and $\tau_{ss}$ are 6.6 km/s and 50 ps resulting in a propagation length $\lambda_{ss}=2 v_{ss}\tau_{ss}=0.66 \mu$m.
 For comparison, Ref.\cite{Cepellotti_2015} reports a comparable value for $v_{ss} \sim 6.5$ km/s, but the somewhat larger value $\tau_{ss} \sim 150$ ps.
 This leads to the propagation length $\lambda_{ss} \sim 2 \mu$m.
 While these results are not in exact agreement, for reasons that are not immediately clear, they both result in propagation lengths $\lambda_{ss}$ at micron scales near room temperature.

 From the analysis above, appears the BTE theory of second sound is in rather stark contrast with experiment and MD simulation results here for graphene and previously for hBN \cite{Schelling:2025aa}.
+This result does not imply that the BTE theory is incorrect, but rather that at short length scales like those probed by our simulation, phonon dispersion plays an important role even at a relatively high temperatures.
+The role of phonon dispersion is not captured by the BTE theory described above, and hence, while providing accurate predictions at longer length scales, may not capture important physics at shorter length scales.
+For lower temperatures, our results at $T=10$K also point to the potential for very sharp spectral features which would not be captured by the BTE theory.
+Sharp features of this kind have been called ``first sound'' by other authors rather than second sound.

-First, values for $\tau_{ss}$ from BTE theory tend to be very large in comparison to MD simulation, and moreover are entirely independent of $\bm{q}$.
-In Table 1, values for $\lambda_{ss}$ from the MD simulations are reported.
-These values are clearly much smaller that $\lambda_{ss}=0.66 \mu$m obtained from our BTE calculations.
-As noted elsewhere, TTG experiments on graphite demonstrate that $\tau_{ss}$ is strongly dependent on the grating period \cite{Ding_2022}, which is entirely inconsistent with the BTE theory.
-These observations point towards the importance of phonon dispersion and loss of wave coherence as being the dominant mechanism for second-sound dissipation when length scales at short length scales and relatively low temperature.
-However, at longer length scales and higher temperatures, where second sound is less likely to be observed, the BTE theory is more likely to be applicable.
+At short length scales, the above results indicate that the BTE theory above results in substantially larger values for $\tau_{ss}$ in comparison to MD results.
+As noted elsewhere, TTG experiments on graphite demonstrate that $\tau_{ss}$ is strongly dependent on the grating period \cite{Ding_2022} which is qualitatively consistent with our interpretation that phonon dispersion and resulting loss of phase coherence with time is an important factor at least for shorter TTG periods and lower temperatures.
+As length scales and/or temperature increases, $\tau_{ss}$ should eventually be relatively insensitive to the TTG period.
+This is exactly what is seen in experiment.
 For example, the experimental results for graphite \cite{Ding_2022} show that $\tau_{ss}$ saturates to a constant value at grating periods beyond $\sim 10 \mu$m.

+Other kinetic theories based on the Guyer-Krumhansl (GK) equation \cite{Guyer:1966aa,Sendra:2021aa,Sendra:2022aa} have been used to provide a description of the physics of second sound.
+While the above theory uses first-principles calculations, the reliance on the damped oscillator equation Eq. \ref{hheq2} for determination of $v_{ss}$ and $\tau_{ss}$ neglects viscosity and non-local effects that have been found to be important in interpreting experiments.
+For example, in Ref. \cite{Sendra:2021aa} the authors derived the GK equation based on a hypothesized deviation from equilibrium resulting in the evolution equation for the heat flux $\bm{J}(\bm{r},t)$,

+in which $\tau$ is the relaxation time, $\kappa$ is the bulk thermal conductivity, $l$ is a nonlocal length, and $\alpha^{\prime}$ is a nonlocal coefficient.
+The physical parameters of the GK theory were then subsequently computed using first-principles DFT methods.
+Importantly, the nonlocal length $l$ and relaxation time $\tau$ are described in terms of phonon velocities and relaxation times.
+For the present case, namely excitation by a sinusoidal source with a single vector $\bm{q}$, and using the continuity equation, the above equation can be rearranged and written in Fourier space,